csstree/csstree/docs/ast.md

 # AST format

-CSSTree represents AST as object tree.
+CSSTree's AST is an object tree.
 Each node is object with `type` property that indicates its type.
-Other properties set depends on node type
+Other property set depends on node type.

-Each node contains a `loc` property, but not included in descriptions to aboid noise.
-Its value contains object with positions or null depending on parsing settings.
+Each node have a `loc` property, but not included in descriptions to avoid noise.
+Its value contains an object with node content positions in source string or null depending on parsing settings.

 > Details on each node to be done

-Pending changes:
+Pending changes in AST:

 - `Progid` is subject to be removed
 - `Space` will be extended to store actual whitespaces
-- `Type`, `Universal`, `Id`, `Class`, `Attribute`, `PseudoClass` and `PseudoElement` may to be renamed with `Selector` suffix
+- `Type`, `Universal`, `Id`, `Class`, `Attribute`, `PseudoClass` and `PseudoElement` may to be renamed to add a `Selector` suffix
 - `PseudoClass` and `PseudoElement` may to be joined into single type `Pseudo` (or `PseudoSelector`)

 Other node types are stable enough.